Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-In the main text, we mention that interaction along the arms influences correlation functions, EP and SEE via the introduction of charge fractionalization~[\citen{LevkiskyiSukhorukovPRB12,WahlMartinPRL14}].
+\textbf{\emph{Effect of interaction along the arms: charge fractionalization.}} In the main text, we mention that interaction along the arms influences correlation functions, EP and SEE via the introduction of charge fractionalization~\cite{LevkiskyiSukhorukovPRB12,WahlMartinPRL14}.
 To understand this phenomenon, we consider two chiral fermionic channels 1 and 2.
 Both channels (with corresponding fields $\phi_{1}$ and $\phi_2$) are described by free 1D Hamiltonians

 Fermions in channels also Coulomb-interact, leading to